Bramha7/Fullstack-Course/README.md

 The whole project is all about PERN stack (prostgres express react node).
-Firstly, We build backend system with express and node with the use of ORM (sequelize) for database connection to the cloud databse provide i.e supabase.
+Firstly, We build backend system with express and node with the use of ORM (sequelize) for database connection to the cloud database provider i.e supabase.